1. Installation Steps for PostgreSQL on Ubuntu

 The

-parameter controls which IPs PostgreSQL binds to.A value of
+listen_addressesparameter controls which IPs PostgreSQL binds to.A value of

-or a specific interface, it opens the door to connections from external machines—provided the firewall and pg_hba.conf
+So instead of limiting PostgreSQL to localhost (127.0.0.1) or a specific interface, it opens the door to connections from external machines—provided the firewall and pg_hba.conf settings allow it.

 d2.
 Important Caveats